KristofferC/TimerOutputs.jl/README.md

 ## Default Timer

 It is often the case that it is enough to only use one timer.
-For convenience, there is therefore a version of all the functions and macros that does not take a `TimerOutput` instance and then uses a global timer defined created in the package.
+For convenience, there is therefore a version of all the functions and macros that does not take a `TimerOutput` instance and then uses a global timer defined in the package.
 Note that this global timer is shared among all users of the package.
 For example: